AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 You can use Dynamic Media assets either from local Sites or from the remote Assets deployment.

-The following diagrams illustrate the supported and unsupported scenarios to use Dynamic Media images on a local Sites page:
+The following diagrams illustrate the supported and unsupported scenarios to use Dynamic Media assets on a local Sites page:

 ![Connected Assets for Dynamic Media](assets/connected-assets-best-practices-supported-unsupported.png)

-**Scenario 1**: You configure a connection between a local AEM server (Sites) and a remote DAM deployment so that you can use assets available on the remote DAM deployment on a local Sites page.
-In addition, you configure the connection between local AEM server (Sites) and the remote deployment so that you can use Dynamic Media assets on the local Sites page.
+**Scenario 1**: You configure a connection between a local AEM server (Sites) and a remote DAM deployment so that you can use assets and Dynamic Media assets available on the remote DAM deployment on a local Sites page.

-**Result**: Local AEM server (Sites) can use assets and Dynamic Media assets from the remote DAM deployment.
+**Result**: Local AEM server (Sites) can use assets and Dynamic Media assets from the remote DAM deployment successfully.

 **Scenario 2**: You configure local AEM server to use Dynamic Media assets on the same server.

-**Result**: You cannot:
+**Result**: Local AEM server can use assets and Dynamic Media assets on the same server successfully.
+However, you cannot:

 * Configure a connection between a local AEM server (Sites) and a remote DAM deployment.

-* Configure a connection between local AEM server (Sites) and the remote deployment to use Dynamic Media assets on the local Sites page.
+* Configure a connection between local AEM server (Sites) and the remote deployment to use Dynamic Media assets.

 To configure the connection, follow these steps: